hatdropper1977/john.soban.ski/content/how-to-install-opendaylight-on-centos-or-ubuntu.md

 ```

 ## Install packages for zip approach
+> UPDATE:  Click here if you would like to [install OpenDaylight on Ubuntu LTS 20.04]({filename}/install-opendaylight-ubuntu-lts-fast.md).

 ### Install JAVA 8
 This section walks you through installing packages that you need to run the binary from the release zip.
 If you would like to build OpenDaylight, skip ahead to [Install packages for build](#packbuild)